nmusers/nmusers-archive/README.md

 Inspired by the [R Mailing List Archives](https://r-mailing-lists.thecoatlessprofessor.com/) project.

+This repository is part of the nmusers organization.
+Viktor Rognås (@vrognas) maintains it on a voluntary basis for the NONMEM community.

 ## About NMusers

 The NONMEM Users Network (NMusers) is maintained by ICON Clinical Research LLC and has been active since at least 1993.